Security-Onion-Solutions/securityonion-docs/administration.rst

 .. image:: images/50_config.png
   :target: _images/50_config.png

-You can click on a component to drill into it and show all available settings for that component.
+The most common configuration options are shown in the quick links on the right side.
+On the left side, you can click on a component in the tree view to drill into it and show all available settings for that component.
 You can then click on a setting to show the current setting or modify it if necessary.
 If you make a mistake, you can easily revert back to the default value.
+If a blue question mark appears on the setting page, you can click it to go to the documentation for that component.

 If you're not sure of which component a particular setting may belong to, you can use the Filter at the top of the list to look for a particular setting.
 To the right of the Filter field are buttons that do the following: